-NYC’s new mayor calls 911 on a brawl, slides down a fire pole and faces big challenges
+NYC’s new mayor calls 911 about a brawl, slides down a fire pole and faces big challenges

 It’s been a wild, whirlwind ride for the city’s 110th mayor during his first 10 days in office, with several highs and numerous lows that signal the challenges ahead.

-The moderate Democrat and former Brooklyn borough president, whose 2021 campaign focused on improving public safety and helping the city recover economically, had to deal with what he called the “unspeakable tragedy” of a Bronx high-rise fire that killed 17 adults and children, the shooting of an off-duty police officer in Manhattan, a snowstorm and skyrocketing coronavirus infection rates that are again crippling emergency services, public transportation and schools as workers call in sick.
+The moderate Democrat and former Brooklyn borough president, whose 2021 campaign focused on improving public safety and helping the city recover economically, had to deal with what he called the “unspeakable tragedy” of a Bronx high-rise fire that killed 17 adults and children, the shooting of an off-duty police officer in Manhattan, a snowstorm and coronavirus infection rates that are again crippling emergency services, public transportation and schools as workers call in sick.

-He also announced plans to provide $111 million to help support public hospitals, signed an executive order requiring city agencies to reduce fines for the struggling small business community and joined Gov. Kathy Hochul (D) to present plans to address subway crime and homelessness.
+He also announced plans to provide $111 million to help support public hospitals, signed an executive order requiring city agencies to reduce fines for the struggling small-business community and joined Gov. Kathy Hochul (D) to present plans to address subway crime and homelessness.

 The most notably unscripted moment: his visit to a Queens firehouse, where the 61-year-old Adams slid down a fire pole.